Yummy-Yums/Web_Crawler_ELvis/Research_Notes.md

 * Setup Unit tests
 * Added threading to some parts of the application
 * Write unit tests for utils
+* Write unit tests for Crawler class
+* Make sure the threading and optimization are efficient

 # Aim
 * Look at the things I need to work on

 # Things I need to work on
-* Make sure the threading and optimization are efficient
-* Write unit tests for Crawler class
 * Check error hanndling again
-* Is it possible to get the data even thought there is a connection disrupt?